SEA Newsletter

 -

-Submit a letter of support from the PI/Faculty Mentor.
-The letter should address the individual’s academic achievement, contribution to the overall project, expected outcomes of attending the meeting, and achievement in previous research experiences.
+Submit a letter of support from your PI/Faculty Mentor.
+The letter should address the individual’s academic/professional achievement, contribution to the overall project, expected outcomes of attending the meeting, and achievement in previous research experiences.
 Please email the letter to Dr. Sunita Chaudhary at chaudhs4@cinj.rutgers.edu.

-For more information or to participate in the SEA Initiative, please contact ed@cinj.rutgers.edu.
+For more information on the SEA Initiative, please contact ed@cinj.rutgers.edu.